antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-classification-workflows.md

 Here is information about the obtained classifier:

     ClassifierInformation[cf, "TrainingTime"]

+    (* Quantity[3.84008, "Seconds"] *)

-If we want to pass parameters to the classifier training we can use the Method option.
+If we want to pass parameters to the classifier training we can use the `Method` option.
 Here we train a Random Forest classifier with $400$ trees:

     cf =
       ClConUnit[dsTitanic]⟹